-holding back any data for testing).
-Thus, the standard logistic regressions were re-estimated on the full sample (N=3,348) and tenfold cross-validation used to estimate model accuracy and over-fitting.
-The larger sample enables a higher estimate of out-of-sample accuracy for both relapse and persistence and the estimated amount of over-fitting falls to 5.0% and 6.6% for relapse and persistence respectively (actual overfitting was 9.9% and 12.0% respectively when the models were estimated on half the sample, N=1,674).
-LASSO regressions were also estimated on the full sample (N=3,348) which led to improvements in out-of-sample accuracy and over-fitting.
+AUC, area under curve; SD, standard deviation.

+led to improvements in out-of-sample accuracy and over-fitting.
 For instance, the amount of over-fitting fell to 1.7% for relapse and 3.7% for persistence.

 Discussion

 It is widely recognized that regression models may suffer from over-fitting, potentially compromising the generalisability of study findings.
 Despite this, there is little systematic attempt to minimize and quantify over-fitting.